sinnie/learn_web_dev/node.md

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing a variety of server tools and applications.
 Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 In short, Node allows developers to write JavaScript programs that run directly on an operating system.
 That being said, Node.js is _not_ good for CPU intensive applications.

-From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libev__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libev directly, but you should be aware of it.
+From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libev directly, but you should be aware of it.

-Node uses libeio and libev
+Node uses libuv
-* __lebeio__ - Event-based fully async I/O library for C, modelled in a similar style as libev.
-  * It includes async read, write, open, close, stat, unlink, fdatasync, mknod, readdir, etc.  (basically the full POSIX API), sendfile (native on solaris, linux, hp-ux, freebsd, emulated everywehere else), readahead (emulated where not available).
-  * It is fully event-library agnostic and can easily be integrated into any event-library (or used standalone, even in polling mode).
-It is very portable and relies only on POSIX threads.
-* __lebev__ - A full-featured and high-performance (see benchmark) event loop that is loosely modelled after libevent, but without its limitations and bugs.
-  * Features include child/pid watchers, periodic timers based on wallclock (absolute) time (in addition to timers using relative timeouts), as well as epoll/kqueue/event ports/inotify/eventfd/signalfd support, fast timer management, time jump detection and correction, and ease-of-use.
-  * It can be used as a libevent replacement using its emulation API or directly embedded into your programs without the need for complex configuration support.
+* __libuv__ is a multi-platform C library that provides support for asynchronous I/O based on event loops.
+It is used to abstract non-blocking I/O operations to a consistent interface across all supported platforms by providing mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streaming.
+It also includes a thread pool for offloading work for some things that can't be done asynchronously at the operating system level.
+It supports epoll(4), kqueue(2), Windows IOCP, and Solaris event ports.
+And although It is primarily designed for use in Node.js, it is also used by other software projects.
+  * It was originally an abstraction around libev or Microsoft IOCP, as libev doesn't support Windows.
+In node-v0.9.0's version of libuv, the dependency on libev was removed
+  * __Features:__
+    * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.
+    * Asynchronous TCP and UDP sockets
+    * Asynchronous DNS resolution
+    * Asynchronous file and file system operations
+    * File system events
+    * ANSI escape code controlled TTY
+    * IPC with socket sharing, using Unix domain sockets or named pipes (Windows)
+    * Child processes
+    * Thread pool
+    * Signal handling
+    * High resolution clock
+    * Threading and synchronization primitives

 JavaScript outside of the browser is concerned with operating system tasks, and, therefore, has access to the following functions: